sunpy/sunpy/doc/source/guide/data_types/maps.rst

     >>> help(my_map)   # doctest: +SKIP

-From SunPy version 0.6 many attributes return `~astropy.units.quantity.Quantity` objects, please refer to the `Astropy documentation <http://astropy.readthedocs.io/en/latest/units/>`_.
+From SunPy version 0.6 many attributes return `~astropy.units.quantity.Quantity` objects, please refer to the `astropy.units`.

 The meta data for the map is accessed by ::